15 Top Reasons to Visit Iceland

 One of the top reasons people go to Iceland is to experience a glacier hiking trip or join one of many guided Icelandic glacier tours.

 Glaciers rank among Iceland’s most astonishing attractions.
-The Jokulsarlon glacial lagoon in Southeast Iceland contains gigantic icebergs that have broken off from the tip of the tongue of Breidamerkurjokull glacier, creating a beautiful landscape of ice and wildlife.
+The Jokulsarlon Glacier Lagoon in Southeast Iceland contains gigantic icebergs that have broken off from the tip of the tongue of Breidamerkurjokull Glacier, creating a beautiful landscape of ice and wildlife.
 You can sail among them on a Jokulsarlon Boat Tour.

 Glacier adventuring in Iceland is season-dependent.
 Jokulsarlon tours are one of Iceland's most popular activities during the summer months.
 While not exclusively winter activities, visiting in the fall or winter offers a unique opportunity to go glacier hiking.
 Exploring mesmerizing natural ice caves within Iceland’s glaciers, or ice caving, is available exclusively in winter.

-Whether glacier hiking at Skaftafell, exploring a crystal ice cave, or snowmobiling on Langjokull across Iceland’s second-largest glacier near Gullfoss, you are guaranteed breathtaking views and a truly unforgettable experience.
+Whether glacier hiking at Skaftafell, exploring a crystal ice cave, or snowmobiling on Langjokull, Iceland’s second-largest glacier near Gullfoss Waterfall, you are guaranteed breathtaking views and a truly unforgettable experience.

 9. Relax in Geothermal Baths and Spas